Kennv02/osticket-postinst/README.md

 </p>
 <p>
 Configuring roles is an essential part of the osticket system as it enables permissions for asssigning tickets,closing, editing, deleting, etc.
 You would want to open osticket and add a new role to which you can grant access to all functions as an admin.
+Go to:

-Go to Admin Panel -> Agents -> Roles.
+- Admin Panel -> Agents -> Roles.
-Feel free to title your new role however you may see fit but please give that admin role access to all of the functions as previuously mentioned.
+- Feel free to title your new role suited to personal preference and give admin role access to all of the functions as previuously mentioned.

 Following these steps would be useful for the tickets and tickets lifecycle overview.
 </p>
 <br />